awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-getting-started-configure-preferences.md

 # Step 4: Configure session preferences<a name="session-manager-getting-started-configure-preferences"></a>

-An AWS Identity and Access Management \(IAM\) user with administrator permissions can do the following:
+A user that has been granted administrator permissions by their AWS Identity and Access Management \(IAM\) policy can perform the following operations:
 + Turn on Run As support for Linux managed nodes\.
 This makes it possible to start sessions using the credentials of a specified operating system user instead of the credentials of a system\-generated `ssm-user` account that AWS Systems Manager Session Manager can create on a managed node\.
 + Configure Session Manager to use AWS KMS key encryption to provide additional protection to the data transmitted between client machines and managed nodes\.
 + Configure Session Manager to create and send session history logs to an Amazon Simple Storage Service \(Amazon S3\) bucket or an Amazon CloudWatch Logs log group\.
 The stored log data can then be used to audit or report on the session connections made to your managed nodes and the commands run on them during the sessions\.